 4.2.5 Based on car ownership data, the total required spaces for the proposed flat layout of 2no.
-2 bed flats and 2no.
+3 bed flats and 2no.
 1 bed flats would therefore require 2 spaces.
 This assumes that car ownership is independent of parking availability.
 In practice, the availability of parking will influence household choices and as set out above the pool of households requiring parking is similar to those that do not.

 4.2.6 The current site proposes 2 spaces for the existing 3 bed flats.
-The reconfiguration should not give rise to additional demand on-street on local roads as the supply

-(proposed provision) aligns with unconstrained demand (as Table 4).
+There will be no additional parking as a result of the reconfiguration.
+This should not give rise to additional demand on-street on local roads as the supply (proposed provision) aligns with unconstrained demand (as Table 4).
 Therefore, the parking provision on site is considered sufficient.
+The two proposed units will be car free.